PeteAdamBialecki/PeteAdamBialecki.github.io/extra-javascript-stuff/03-advanced-techniques/04-deferred-objects/deferred-objects.md

 Loading Dynamic Content

 - Requirements

     - Load content into three <DIV> elements asynchronously.

     - When all content is loaded, enable another element.

     - Only load content when user clicks the "Load" button.

 - Using jQuery "load" method appears to work

     - Content loads.

     - "Proceed" button is enabled with a callback function.

 - Load other content pages

     - using "load" should work for multiple contents.

     - We must decide which load method uses the callback.

     - Asynchronous methods can't be counted on to finish in a specific order.

 - Problems with current "load" logic

     - Only one call back for three loads.

     - Must guess which content will take the longest to load.

 - Common pattern that is often used

     - Settled on because it works.

 - Problems with this approach ("christmas tree effect")

     - Not truly an asynchronous process.

     - Not scalable.

     - Hard to maintain.

-    - jQuer Deferred Method
+- jQuery Deferred Method

     - Use "get" method instead of "load".

     - "get" uses Deferred, "load" does not.

     - When / Then pattern

         - Can include as many gets as desired.

         - Then processing only occurs once all When methods complete.

         - Extensible, but readability coould be improved.

 - Create a function to load content

     - Load specified URL into specified element.

     - Return the results of a "get" method.

     - Needs two parameters - for now.

+- Negative testing

+    - Check bad URL

+    - Check bad section element

+    - Alternate syntax for WHEN / THEN

+Some methods available on deferred objects

+    - Return deferred object for a process flow

+        - when

+        - promise

+    - Attach handler functions to deferred object

+        - then

+        - done

+        - fail

+        - progress

+        - always

+    - Change state of deferred object

+        - Resolve

+        - Reject